Harmony Public Schools San Antonio Enrollment Guide for 2023–24

 Harmony Public Schools South Texas athletes

 Harmony Public Schools is a network of charter schools that focus on science, technology, engineering, and math (STEM).
-On November 1, 2022, Harmony Public Schools began accepting applications for enrollment for the 2023–24 school year, and open enrollment continues through February 10, 2023.
+On November 1, 2023, Harmony Public Schools will begin accepting applications for enrollment for the 2024–25 school year, and open enrollment will continue through February 10, 2024.
 We have put together a guide to help you learn more about the four Harmony Public Schools campuses in San Antonio and take steps to enroll your child for the next school year.

 About Harmony Public Schools